nikaiser/portfolio_docs/src/content/docs/3.3___fieldwork/index.md

 ## Summary

 Conducted a number of field excursions in New Bedford, MA, Somerville, MA, and Cambridge, MA.
-Totally unexperienced in field work prior to Biobot, but developed methodologies for fast and efficient surveying and deployment.
+Minimal field experience before joining, but developed methodologies for fast and efficient surveying and deployment.

 ## Photos
 ![](squad.jpeg)